Skip to content

 CC-0 ('public domain'): The creator has waived their right to restrict use of this work.

-NC No commercial use permitted.
+NC No commercial reproduction permitted.
 (Jisc has advised that UK university teaching is 'non-commercial', despite student fees.
 However, marketing activities may not be covered.)

 Try out the Creative Commons Licence Chooser to identify a suitable licence for your own work, and the html code to embed it in your website.